Computing the Geometric Intersection Number of Curves: Detecting simple curves

-and we infer that $\alpha$ must lie to the right of $[0,1]$ as justified by Lemma~\ref{lem:relative-pos} below.
-In conclusion, each comparison costs $O(\log\ell)$ time so that $\alpha$ can be inserted in its search tree in $O(\log^2\ell)$ time.
+and we infer that $\alpha$ must lie to the right of $[0,1]$ as justified by Lemma~\ref{lem:relative-pos} below. \end{itemize} In conclusion, $\alpha$ can be inserted in its search tree in $O(\log\ell)$ time.
+Inserting each arc occurrence in turn thus leads to an $O(\ell\log\ell)$ time algorithm.

-Note that after $\alpha$ is inserted we do not try to determine if the current immersion has a crossing or not.
+Note that after $\alpha$ is inserted we do not try to determine if the current \immersion{} has a crossing or not.
 This will be checked in a second step after the {\zipper} algorithm is completed. \end{proof} \begin{lem} Let $\tilde{c}$ and $\tilde{d}$ be two lifts of a primitive canonical geodesic in the Poincar\'e disk $\D$.
 The limit points of $\tilde{c}$ cut the boundary circle $\partial \D$ into two pieces.
-By the \emph{right piece}, we mean the piece of $\partial \D$ that bounds the part of $\D\setminus \tilde{c}$ to the right of $c$.
+By the \emph{right piece}, we mean the piece of $\partial \D$ that bounds the part of $\D\setminus \tilde{c}$ to the right of $\tilde{c}$.
 Suppose that $\tilde{c}$ contains an arc $a$ and that $\tilde{d}$ contains an arc $b$ such that $a$ and $b$ are in one of the four relative positions depicted on Figure~\ref{fig:relative-pos}.
 Then one of the limit points of $\tilde{d}$ is in the right piece of $\partial \D$. \end{lem}

 \begin{proof} We first note that $b$ itself lies to the right of $\tilde{c}$.
 Indeed, $\tilde{c}$ would have to use a $\bar{1}$ turn to see $b$ on its left or to pass along $b$, in contradiction with its canonicity.
 If both limit points of $\tilde{d}$ were to the left of $\tilde{c}$, then $\tilde{c}$ and $\tilde{d}$ would form a bigon with one staircase part containing $b$.
 The $\tilde{c}$ side of this staircase would thus see $b$ on its right, which is impossible since $\tilde{c}$ is canonical (here, we have not used that $\tilde{d}$ is canonical but only geodesic). \end{proof}